vwainman/house-prices-kaggle/README.md

-# house_prices_kaggle
+# House Prices - Advanced Regression Techniques
-My simple model submission to Kaggle's House Prices - Advanced Regression Techniques
+My relatively simple model submission to Kaggle's House Prices - Advanced Regression Techniques with a score of 0.15601, landing me in the top ~2000s.
+This competition can be found [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
+I have yet to refine and hypertune my parameters, which should improve my score considerably.